mikeizbicki/cmc-csci040/hw_05/README.md

 1. assign each user a unique image, and have that image appear with each post

+1. add a json endpoint for your messages route that returns the list of messages in json format instead of HTML format

 You can get 4pts of extra credit if you:

+1. display only 50 messages at a time in the messages route, and include a button at the bottom to go to the "next" and "previous" messages

 1. can reset a user's password by sending an email with a new password